junxit/us-congress-bills-111/bill.md

 # H.R.
 4438

-> To authorize the Secretary of the Interior to enter into an agreement to lease space from a nonprofit group or other government entity for a park headquarters at San Antonio Missions National Historical Park, to expand the boundary of the Park, to conduct a study of potential land acquisitions, and for other purposes.
+> To authorize the Secretary of the Interior to expand the boundary of the Park, to conduct a study of potential land acquisitions, and for other purposes.

 ## § 1.
 Short title

 This Act may be cited as the “San Antonio Missions National Historical Park Boundary Expansion Act of 2010”.

 ## § 2.
-Park headquarters lease and boundary study
+Park boundary study

 Section 201 of Public Law 95–629 (16 U.S.C.
 410ee) is amended—